Gradient-based search of quantum phases: discovering unconventional fractional Chern insulators: Target-phase loss function

-We now proceed to define the loss.
-First, we partition the low-energy spectrum into a \emph{target manifold}, consisting of the lowest $d_i^*$ levels in each $\mathcal{K}_i^*$ sector, and a \emph{complement manifold} comprising all remaining levels.
+In ED, due to finite-size effects, the ground-state degeneracy typically appears as quasi-degenerate states, with the ground-state manifold located at a set of symmetry sectors $\{\mathcal{K}_i^*\}$, with degeneracies $\{d_i^*\}$.
+In many cases, the data $\{(\mathcal{K}_i^*, d_i^*)\}$ for a particular degenerate quantum phase is known a priori from group-theoretic~\cite{wietek2017studying} or topological~\cite{regnault_fractional_2011, bernevig_emergent_2012, ardonne2008degeneracy, lu_filling-enforced_2020, cheng_ordering_2025} analysis.
+Then, to define the loss we first partition the low-energy spectrum into a \emph{target manifold}, consisting of the lowest $d_i^*$ levels in each $\mathcal{K}_i^*$ sector, and a \emph{complement manifold} comprising all remaining levels.
 Importantly, this partitioning remains well-defined even when the system does not realize the target quantum phase.
 The objective of the optimization is to promote the target manifold to become the true ground-state manifold.
 To do so, we introduce the following quantity

-which measures the gap between the highest energy in the target manifold and the lowest energy in the complement manifold at a particular magnetic flux $\Phi$.
+which measures the gap between the highest energy in the target manifold and the lowest energy in the complement manifold at a particular $\Phi$.
 A negative value $\ell(\mathbf{p}, \Phi) < 0$ indicates that all levels in the target manifold lie below any competing states, yielding a candidate point for the target phase at $\mathbf{p}$ with associated many-body gap $\Delta_\Phi(\mathbf{p}) = -\ell(\mathbf{p}, \Phi)$.
-If instead $\ell(\mathbf{p}, \Phi) > 0$, this quantity encodes a spectral distance from the target quantum phase, providing a concrete measure for quantifying deviations from the desired ground state (\cref{fig:figure1}a).
+If instead $\ell(\mathbf{p}, \Phi) > 0$, this quantity encodes a spectral distance from the target quantum phase, providing a concrete measure for quantifying deviations from the desired ground state (\cref{fig:figure2_new}).
 Finally, to ensure stability of this gap under flux insertion, we define the target-phase loss function as